Grasscycling. The Easy Way to a Better Lawn

 4. Grasscycling is an A1 excuse for trading up to one of these :

 Edmonds once pitted a 411 horsepower truck against a couple of leaf blowers to compare their emissions.
-If you're not familiar with the report, hold onto your hat, the rumors are true.
+If you're not familiar with the report, hold onto your hat, the results are shocking.

 Starting to think grasscycling could be your new bff?